Key takeaways

 Commercial maintenance refers to the ongoing upkeep, repair, and management of commercial properties, such as offices, retail spaces, and industrial facilities.

 The goal of commercial maintenance is to preserve the functionality, safety, and appearance of commercial buildings.
-As such, different types of commercial building maintenance address various problems.
+Different types of commercial building maintenance address various problems.

 The types of commercial building maintenance include:

-• Emergency.
-In the event of urgent or unexpected situations, emergency maintenance helps address disruptions as soon as possible.
+- Emergency.
+In urgent or unexpected situations, emergency maintenance helps address disruptions immediately.

 What are the basics of building maintenance?

-Commercial building maintenance involves a wide range of tasks that preserve a building’s functionality, safety, and appearance.
+Commercial building maintenance involves many tasks that preserve a building’s functionality, safety, and appearance.
 However, all duties can be categorized in a handful of basic areas regardless of the property.

 The basics of commercial building maintenance include: